Michelle: Alright, well, here we are with Maria from Celebrity Dance Studio. Is it still called Celebrity now you’re at another…?

 Maria: And belong.
 To belong is really important.

 Michelle: Now, I guess you remember when you were a new teacher, it can be very tough!
-Do you have any advice for teachers out there that are just starting out in the industry?
-That might help them along with their journey.
+Do you have any advice for teachers out there who are just starting in the industry?
+That might help them along their journey.

 Michelle: Oh gosh!